-First of all, your subscribers have an option to opt out if they don’t like to receive updates regularly.
+First of all, your subscribers have the option to opt-out if they don’t like to receive updates regularly.
 If you keep sending emails to uninterested subscribers, your recipient won’t likely open the emails and you will have a low conversion rate.

 Alternative Contact Methods